The Witcher (TV series): Development

-Andrzej Sapkowski's The Witcher book series was initially scheduled to be adapted into a standalone Netflix film, but Kelly Luegenbiehl, Vice President of International Originals at Netflix, dissuaded the producers.
-She recalled asking them, "How can you take eight novels and just turn it into a film?
-There's so much material here.
-Through a number of conversations, the producers got really excited about the idea of using the source material for a longer-running series."
 In May 2017, Netflix announced the start of production on an English-language drama TV series based on the books.
 In December 2017, it was reported that Lauren Schmidt Hissrich would serve as showrunner on the show.
 In April 2018, Schmidt Hissrich revealed that the script for the pilot episode was finished and that the first season would be eight episodes long.
 In 2017, it was reported that Andrzej Sapkowski would serve as a creative consultant on the show, but in January 2018, Sapkowski denied any direct involvement.
 However, he met with Schmidt Hissrich in April 2018, and in May 2018, she stated that Sapkowski was on the creative team of the project.
 In August, Andrew Laws was revealed as production designer.
 In December, Radio Times reported directors Alik Sakharov and Charlotte Brändström had joined the project.
 Showrunner Lauren Schmidt Hissrich emphasized that the adaptation would remain faithful to Sapkowski's novels while introducing changes to structure for something that suited television storytelling better.
 This included the use of a nonlinear timeline within the first season to introduce Geralt, Yennefer, and Ciri.
 The first season adapts Sapkowski's short story collections, The Last Wish and Sword of Destiny, using them to world build and make foundations of characters before transitioning into the main saga.

 Netflix announced a second season on November 13, 2019, under the working title "Mysterious Monsters", with production set to begin in London in early 2020, for a planned release in 2021.
 In April 2021, Netflix's co-chief executive officer and chief content officer, Ted Sarandos, confirmed that the second season was expected to premiere in Q4 2021.
 In July 2021, it was announced that the second season would premiere on December 17, 2021.
 On September 25, 2021, Netflix announced that the series had been renewed for a third season.
 In April 2023, it was announced that the third season would be split into two volumes, to be released on June 29 and July 27, 2023, respectively.
 In the midst of filming the fourth season, Netflix renewed the series for a fifth and final season in April 2024.

 Due to the success of the main series, Netflix expanded the franchise with the animated film Nightmare of the Wolf (2021), centered on Vesemir, and the live-action prequel miniseries Blood Origin (2022), set over a thousand years before Geralt's time.